 I don’t often hear of One Farrer Hotel being considered among Singapore’s luxury hotels but my experience at their Skyline Hotel certainly reminded me of one.
 Compared to the base level rooms, the skyline rooms are priced at a premium but you do get what you pay for.
 Having your entire day’s meal taken cared of plus bells and whistles such as the free minibar and a relatively more private pool and gym make the hotel’s upper floors a compelling staycation option as well.
 Travelers, on the other hand, will appreciate the extra space as well as the property’s proximity to the tourist areas surrounding Little India and to an extent, Jalan Besar and Kampong Glam.

-One Farrer Hotel currently has a staycation package which comes with a one night stay at a Skyline Suite, S$30 dining credit and club lounge access.
-Currently, this is one of the more competitively-priced staycation packages in a suite that comes with club lounge access – going for S$399 net.
+One Farrer Hotel currently has a 1-for-1 staycation package which comes with a two night stay at a Mint Suite with club lounge access.
+Currently, this is one of the more competitively-priced staycation packages in a suite that comes with club lounge access – going for S$499 net for 2 nights.
 They also have another entry-level package which comes with a one night stay in a Mint Room with breakfast for S$219.
 You can book their staycation offers here.

 One Farrer Hotel